benjaminolson5/Practice-Car/README.md

 1) Every class representing a car part should inherit from a superclass called "CarPart."
 The CarPart class will have at least the following states and behaviors:

-    a) condition - an integer that represents the remaining durability of the part (starts at 100, goes down to 0 when the part is broken)
+    a) condition - an integer that represents the remaining durability of the part (starts at 100, goes down to 0 when the part is broken).

     b) status() - a method that prints the condition of the part to the console.

 2) The CarPart class should also implement a Functional interface, which declares a method "function()".